Feng Shui Basics

 A healthy plant

-Growth is one of the easiest abundance symbols to use well.
-Choose something that looks alive and suits the actual light in that corner.
+Growth is one of the cleanest abundance symbols to use well.
+Choose a plant that genuinely suits the light in that corner.

 2